 “In arguments, it’s important to listen as much as talk,” adds Dr. Gabb.
 “Remaining calm and lowering the emotional temperature is more likely to result in resolution.
 Shouting means shutting down our capacity to listen, so couples need to learn how to manage disagreements.”

-As uncomfortable as it might be to bring up any issues, it’s vital to talk about them openly to avoid problems getting out of hand.
+As uncomfortable as it might be to bring up any trust issues or insecurities, it’s vital to talk about them openly to avoid problems getting out of hand.
 “Many people confuse confronting issues with being confrontational,” explains Washington.

 “In an attempt to avoid conflict one may shut down, suppress their feelings, and sweep things under the rug instead of working to resolve issues,” she adds.
 “As a result, resentment, contempt, and a lack of true forgiveness may occur, resulting in distance or strain between partners.”
 Remember, ignoring a problem rarely makes it go away!